-- Bring snacks (trail mix, granola bars) and warm water or soup.
+- Bring snacks (trail mix, granola bars, etc.) and warm water or soup.

 - Bring your phone/camera/flashlight and extra batteries.
 Carry them in an inside coat pocket to keep them warm.
-You’ll see lots of beautiful scenes along the way to photograph.
+Along the way, you will see lots of beautiful scenes to photograph.

 - Use hand warmers to protect your hands and fingers.
 Carry a hand warmer in your inside coat pocket next to your phone/camera/flashlight when it’s below 25° F.